FAQs

 Water Safety

-The upper stretches of the Slocan River are perfect for a leisurely oat on a sunny summer day.
+The upper stretches of the Slocan River are perfect for a leisurely float on a sunny summer day.
 It’s important to respect the river and follow these basic guidelines to ensure a safe trip.

 - Take out of the river before or at Crescent Valley Beach Park.
 River sections below this area become dangerous for boating craft at any water level.